Note that the laps of lead changes and cautions are from the broadcast, and might be a little off.

 Also built with the oval was a 2.636 mile road course, which also has a short course layout of a bit under two miles.
 The road course doesn’t use any of the banked corners.
 It does, however, use the oval’s pit lane as its backstretch, and crosses the oval’s backstretch on two occasions.

 In and of itself, stock car racing is very popular in South Africa, which has a set of dirt tracks for local events.
 Dirt late models and midgets frequent these circuits, and there are a couple flat asphalt ovals for superstocks and jalopies, such as what is seen in Great Britain.
 In 2000, an asphalt late model stock car series called SASCAR was founded, however again I could find no evidence that it ever ran the oval at Phakisa.
 South Africa.
-In 2004, a larger banked oval opened at Gosforth Park, near Johannesburg.
-The WesBank Raceway, a slightly banked 0.621 mile oval, is known to have held several SASCAR events.
-The WesBank Raceway, which also contained an external road course, was fairly popular, but unfortunately it closed in 2007 and was demolished when a local company purchased the property.
+In 2004, a larger oval opened at Gosforth Park, near Johannesburg.
+The track at Gosforth Park, called the WesBank Raceway, contained a slightly banked 0.621 mile oval alongside an external road course and a combination track, and is known to have held several SASCAR events.
+The WesBank Raceway was fairly popular, but unfortunately it closed in 2007 and was demolished when a local company purchased the property.
 SASCAR went defunct at some point before 2009.

-With the oval at Phakisa looking like it was never going to be used, the American Speed Association, or ASA, took notice.
-Ever since its financial difficulties in the early 2000s, the ASA was still attempting to recover, and eyed a potential race in South Africa as a good way to bring American superspeedway influence to the country and potentially return to relevance.
+With the oval at Phakisa looking like it was never going to be used for actual racing, the American Speed Association, or ASA, took notice.
+Ever since its financial difficulties in the early 2000s, the ASA had been attempting to recover, and in September 2009, ASA President Dennis Hoth eyed a potential race in South Africa as a good way to bring American superspeedway influence to the country and potentially return to relevance.
 This ambition gave birth to the Free State 500, to be held at the Phakisa Freeway on January 31st, 2010.
-21 local South Africans jumped at the chance to race at the big oval alongside other big names who had entered the race such as Geoff Bodine, Chris Wimmer, and west coast legend Rick McCray and his daughter Toni Marie.
-A qualifying session was held, and those who were fast enough would be permitted to race.
-Six of the 21 locals were given the go-ahead to race.
+The cars were shipped out on December 1, and participating American drivers left on January 24.
+The cars used mostly dated back to the early 2000s, with a large chunk of the field consisting of Chevy Monte Carlos and Ford Tauruses.
+A few Dodge Chargers and Toyota Camrys dotted the grid, and some of the frontrunners brought along Chevy Impalas.

 2010 ASA TRANSCONTINENTAL VRYSTAAT FREE STATE 500 STARTING LINEUP